 Sarah been named amongst the Women’s Executive Network’s Top 100 Most Powerful Women in Canada three times (2015, 2017, and 2021), Culture Amp’s list of “Diversity and Inclusion Leaders You Should Know” in 2018 and 2019, amongst Peak's 2022 Emerging Leaders shaping Canada's economy, culture, and society, as well as Create and Cultivate’s list of 10 Diversity Leaders Transforming the Workplace and Beyond.
 She speaks internationally at global tech and human rights conferences and is a TEDx speaker, and she’s been featured on CBC’s The National, as well as in Fast Company and The New York Times.
 She is currently a member of the Advisory Board for the Morrissette Institute for Entrepreneurship at Western University and a member of the Advisory Council for the School for Advanced Studies in the Arts and Humanities at Western University.
 She is a former member of the Advisory Council for Equality Fund (formerly The MATCH International Women’s Fund) and a former member of the Board of Directors for Wen-Do Women’s Self Defense.

-Sarah is a left-handed and left-leaning Hungarian-Canadian, pansexual, Jewish woman.
+Sarah is a left-handed Hungarian-Canadian, pansexual, Jewish woman.
 She appreciates a critical perspective and values the messy parts of human interaction.
 As a survivor of sexual violence and someone who has lost two parents, she remains hard on issues but soft on people.
 As an only child, Sarah’s friends are family, and she’s rarely found without Gordon (lovingly named after the late Gord Downie) by her side.